 As sidewalks start to freeze over, there will be lots of salt out when walking you’re dog in the winter.
 Make sure to rinse off and wipe down your pup’s paws after a walk to prevent any cracks or incessant licking on the pads of their feet.
-Additionally, longer walks or hikes may require footwear to prevent frostbite and ensure your dog enjoys your outing!
+Additionally, longer walks or hikes may require footwear, such as winter dog boots, to prevent frostbite and ensure your dog enjoys your outing!

 2. Avoid Antifreeze

 Antifreeze is highly toxic to dogs and unfortunately it’s also sweet, so dogs are interested in tasting it.
 Just a small amount of ingestion can result in kidney damage.
 Be very cautious of any car spills or strange spots your dog wants to lick outside.
 To be safe, you can use a less toxic alternative that uses propylene glycol, which is biodegradable and has a taste that isn’t as enticing to pets, instead of ethylene glycol found in traditional antifreeze products.

 Small and short-haired dogs may need an extra layer to help maintain a healthy body temperature.
 There are tons of sweaters and waterproof jackets (some of which are pretty dang adorable) on the market to keep your dog warm in the winter, so you’ll have plenty to choose from.
 You should also limit outdoor activities during extreme weather conditions as windchill can be very dangerous for dogs, especially on exposed skin on their noses, bellies and ears.

 During the winter months, try to bathe your pups less as it’s more difficult for them to return to a normal body temperature after getting wet, and never shave down their coats.
 A little extra dog hair around the house is a small price to pay for keeping your pup cozy and warm, plus you’ll still want to brush them regularly to distribute natural oils on their skin, which will help prevent shedding!